ZahraAdahman/BRCAMultiOmicsTCGA/README.md

 # 2024BDMALectures_ZahraAdahman
-2024 BDMA lectures and homework
+2024 BDMA lectures and homework will be donw uisng R, Amarel and git.